fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 shadowed variable).

-Once the loop variable is set into the symbol table, the code recursively GenStmt's the body.
+Once the loop variable is set into the symbol table, the code recursively codegen's the body.
 This allows the body to use the loop
 variable: any references to it will naturally find it in the symbol table.